How COVID is affecting our services

 The pre-surgery process is altered due to COVID and has been changed to help ensure everyone’s protection against risk of infection.
 The hospitals that we are using to perform this surgery in do not look after patients with COVID.
-The staff working in them are having regular weekly or twice weekly testing (depending on test used) for COVID.
-In accordance with UK law everyone working at the sites has been following Government rules and at the Hospitals procedures to control the risk of bringing COVID on site.
+Everyone working at the sites has been following Government rules and at the Hospitals procedures to control the risk of bringing COVID on site.
 In order to reduce the risk of patients bringing COVID to the hospital a special protocol has to be followed.
-Both our hospital sites ask patients to attend for clinic and surgery appointments alone.
-Exceptions can be made in certain cases in advance.
-IF you want to be present then using the speaker function on a smartphone has proven very useful.
+Both our hospital sites are continually updating their rules and advice in line with government guidance and the local prevalence of COVID.
+It changes from time to time but both the Nuffield and Spire Hospital websites carry up to date advice.

 This advice was intended to be both informative and reassuring.
 Remember if things changed recently the detail of the instruction may alter and if what you are told by the hospital differed please follow their advice and if you have any questions on this process please ask the hospital you are coming to for clarity.
 The process described here is generic rather than specific for this reason.

 As part of the pre-operation process you will have a pre-admission appointment.
 Depending on your surgery, planned anaesthetic and expected length of stay you will get advice tailored to you according with that hospitals admission policy.
 If you’ve been given a body wash to use before surgery this is not for COVID but to reduce the risk of a wound infection.
 Please still use it as instructed.